 Welcome!
 This guide is a companion to the more general Alumni Access Guide.

-This guide provides information on publicly accessible material related to Forestry and Environmental Studies and is intended to be used by Yale University alumni, members of the public, or anyone interested in learning more about open access research material.
+This guide provides information on publicly accessible material related to Environmental Studies and is intended to be used by Yale University alumni, members of the public, or anyone interested in learning more about open access research material.

 These links provide access to books and other publications in the public domain.